-We'd like to express our gratitude to all our judges who have ploughed through countless entries to select this year's shortlist and eventual winners for the 2018 Highways Awards.
+We'd like to express our gratitude to all our judges who have agreed to judge the entries for the 2019 Highways Awards.

 Jonathan Pearson is the current President of the Institute of Highway Engineers (IHE) and he works for Ringway Jacobs, the integrated highway services provider as their Head of Programme Management, based in Essex.

 Jonathan has been a Fellow of the Institute since 2005 and has served on the IHE Council since June 2010.
 He started his highways career in 1993 as a Bridges Technician on the West London Motorway and Trunk Road Maintenance Contract.
 Jonathan has since worked for local highway authorities and also the private sector - predominantly in his home county of Norfolk as well as in Lincolnshire and Cambridgeshire.
 He was worked within various roles, specialising in highway maintenance, asset and programme management.
 Jonathan gained an MSc in in Civil Engineering in 2008 and is a Chartered Engineer.
 Jonathan attends All Party Parliamentary Group for Highways meetings and supports the IHE as a Professional Reviewer.
 Jonathan was instrumental in the establishment of the IHE’s experiential route to Chartered Engineers which was launched in 2014 and is committed to raising the profile of the Institute and improving collaboration across PEI’s for the mutual benefits of their membership and the wider industry.